victorpoliushko/course-management-system-api/README.md

-Promotion project
-Candidate should demonstrate the usage of all hard skills from above in this project.

 Project idea: CourseModel Management System API is an online management application.
 Its main purpose is to make efficient interaction between students and instructors in college during the period of submission of assignments and for getting appropriate feedback from instructors.

-We expect only backend API part of the project, without front end.

 Functional requirements
 Should be functionality for registration in the system;